The State of Blockchain 5 Years from Now (feat.) Josip Heit

-According to Josip Heit, the Chairman of the Board at Karatbars, with the adoption of NFTs in the coming years, it will be easy for individuals and the governments to prove legal ownership of properties.
+According to Josip Heit, with the adoption of NFTs in the coming years, it will be easy for individuals and the governments to prove legal ownership of properties.
 The difficulties brought by missing land documents will be gone.

 - Identity management and data privacy